-The Structure Inspection Program operates under the directives of the Federal Highway Administration (FHWA) and the Wisconsin Department of Transportation (WisDOT) Bureau of Structures (BOS).
+The Structure Inspection Program operates under the directives of the Federal Highway Administration (FHWA) and the WisDOT Bureau of Structures (BOS).
 The mission of the program is three-fold:

 - 1. Ensure public safety. - 2.
 Provide the most efficient use of resources for maintaining the serviceability of Wisconsin's transportation-related structures. - 3.
 Maintain compliance with all federal and state laws, rules, and policies.